apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Celtics-Mavericks: 10 biggest questions surrounding 2024 NBA Finals**
+**Watch the historic launch of Boeing’s first crewed Starliner mission**

-You can read more about it [here](https://www.nba.com/news/celtics-mavericks-biggest-questions-nba-finals).
+You can read more about it [here](https://www.cnn.com/2024/06/05/science/nasa-boeing-starliner-launch-scn/index.html).

 ## Requirements
 - Python 3.8